Harrow High School

 Harrow High School is a co-educational academy in the London Borough of Harrow and a specialist Sports College.
 It was previously called Gayton High School and Harrow County School for Boys.
 The school has a sixth form for post-16 studies part of the Harrow Sixth Form Collegiate.
 There was an independent school with the same name on a nearby site until the late 1980s.

 History

-The site was formerly the home of Harrow County School for Boys, a grammar school.
-In 1975, when the London Borough of Harrow adopted a comprehensive system of education, the school became known as Gayton High School: it remained an all-boys school.
+The school was formerly Harrow County School for Boys, a grammar school.
+In 1975, when the London Borough of Harrow adopted the comprehensive system of education, it was renamed Gayton High School (after its address on Gayton Road); it remained an all-boys school.

-Comprehensive

-Gayton High School was the last school in Harrow to become comprehensive in September 1975.
-Later, in 1998, the school became coeducational and changed its name to Harrow High School, a specialist sports college.
+In 1998, the school became coeducational and changed its name to Harrow High School.

-The school has gained a number of national awards for the quality of its provision, including the Artsmark Gold award (2003), Sportsmark award (2002), Investors in People (1999) and Careers Education and Guidance award (1996).

 Academy

 On 1 August 2011, Harrow High School officially gained academy status.

 Independent school

-The name "Harrow High School" previously belonged to an independent school which, until its closure in the late 1980s, occupied a site across the road from the current school, on Gayton Road.
+The name "Harrow High School" had formerly belonged to an independent school which, until its closure in the late 1980s, occupied a site across the road from the current school.